Meet the Team

-Graeme Young, Project Director
+Graeme Young, Director

 Graeme Young is a graduate of Newcastle University and began excavating in 1988.
 He has excavated sites across the UK and worked for a period in Africa.
 A founder member of the BRP, Graeme has directed excavations on Lindisfarne and in Newcastle and Durham prior to leading the archaeological research at Bamburgh Castle.

-His particular interest is the Anglo-Saxon and Medieval archaeology of Northumberland, but has been known to stoop to prehistory on occasion.
+His particular interest is the Anglo-Saxon and Medieval archaeology of Northumberland, but he has been known to stoop to prehistory on occasion.

 He is the author of the book, ‘Bamburgh Castle: the Archaeology of the Fortress of Bamburgh AD 500 to AD 1500’

-Joanne Kirton, Project Director
+Dr Joanne Kirton, Director

 Joanne is the newest Director to the project having been invited to the post in 2015.
 She first joined the BRP as a Durham undergrad student in 2005 but has since worked in a number of supervisory roles within the project at both Bamburgh Castle and the Bradford Kaims.